VJAI/Hollywood/README.md

 ## Usage

-You can trigger the show by simply calling the `Hollywood` function passing the URLs of images and an audio (optional).
+You can trigger the show by simply calling the `Hollywood` function passing an array of URLs of images and an audio optionally.

 ```javascript
 Hollywood({ images: ['bg1.jpg', 'bg2.jpg', 'bg3.jpg', 'bg4.jpg', 'bg5.jpg'], audio: 'audio.mp3' });